Skilled Worker visa Overview and Eligibility

 To qualify for a Skilled Worker visa, you must:

-Work for a UK employer that’s been approved by the Home Office
+Work for a UK employer with a sponsor licence granted by the Home Office

 Have a ‘Certificate of Sponsorship’ from your employer with information about the job you have been offered in the UK